Auto-Generated Content: How Is It Harming Your SEO?

 Conversion Rate: The Ultimate Measure

-Among user engagement metrics, the conversion rate is arguably the most crucial for assessing a website’s ability to achieve its goals.
-This metric represents the percentage of visitors who complete a desired action, such as purchasing a product, subscribing to a newsletter, or filling out a form.
+Among user engagement metrics, conversion rate is arguably the most critical for evaluating a website’s effectiveness in achieving its goals.
+This metric measures the percentage of visitors who complete a desired action, such as making a purchase, subscribing to a newsletter, or filling out a form.

 The Nexus between User Engagement And SEO